Becoming an LPN in Ohio

 Ohio LPN Licensing Requirements

-To become an LPN in Ohio, the applicant’s education must be approved by the Ohio Board of Nursing or a jurisdiction of the national council of state boards of nursing, or has been determined acceptable by the board for a foreign-educated nursing graduate.
+To become an LPN in Ohio, the applicant’s education must be approved by the Ohio Board of Nursing or a jurisdiction of the national council of state boards of nursing, or be determined acceptable by the board for a foreign-educated nursing graduate.
+They must also pass the NCLEX-PN exam and complete a criminal background check.

 LPN licenses must be renewed every 2 years—the licensure period runs from September 1 of an even-numbered year to August 31st of the next even numbered year.
 24 hours of continued education must be completed within 2 years to renew for the next licensure period.
 A transferring LPN, who’s licensed in the state of Ohio by endorsement for 1 year or less, must complete 12 hours continued education before the next licensure period.